noahehall/multicloud/providers/aws/services/Storage/storageGateway-fileGateway.md

 - S3 File Gateway also publishes audit logs for SMB file share user operations to CloudWatch.
 - can send a notification through CloudWatch Events when all files written to your file share up to that point in time have been uploaded
   - can then be used to activate cloud workflows after the files are uploaded, e.g. SNS notification / lambda fn

+### EventBridge

+- get notified when file operations are done: Storage Gateway events indicate a change
+- Storage Gateway generates events that EventBridge uses.
+- EventBridge receives the event and applies a rule to route the event to a target.

+### cloudtrail

+- track user activity